 The advantage of Scalar-Vector-Graphics is that QR Codes in the SVG format can be scaled to any size — without compromising on quality.
 This means there won’t be any pixelation or stretching of modules.
-You can repurpose the same QR Code on different materials like billboards, flyers, TV commercials, etc in different sizes.
+You can repurpose the same QR Code on different materials like billboards, flyers, poster templates, TV commercials, etc in different sizes.

 For QR Code resizing, downloading them in the SVG format is the way to go.
 Only paid QR Code solutions allow you to do this!

 If you’re not sure about what resolution your QR Code should be, the 38 x 38 px configuration for a 1 cm x 1 cm QR Code is a good starting point.

 In this case, 1 cm is approximately equal to 38 pixels.
 So, the resolution required for any QR Code to be reliably read is 38 x 38 pixels.
 Again, size varies depending on the specific use case —but this is a rough minimum guideline to work with.